BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ### Combining logic with constraints

-When you use the logic actuator to drive a fan, it will set the desired state of the Digital Actuator of the fan.
+When you use the Logic Actuator to drive a fan, it will set the desired state of the Digital Actuator of the fan.
 You use an expression like `a|b`, to check that the heater or cooler is turned on.

 Next you can set a `Delayed ON` and a `Delayed OFF` constraint on that fan actuator.
 This would cause the fan to start a while after the heater/cooler has turned ON and run for a while after it has turned off.

+## Sequence

+Where the Logic Actuator has a singular condition, and will always toggle a Digital Actuator, the Sequence block executes a list of instructions.
+Some of these instructions set block settings, and others wait for conditions to be satisfied.

+With these instructions, you can automate common tasks on the controller, and create triggers that keep watch in the background.

+For example, the Sequence block can be used to:

+- Group block changes:
+  - Toggle between pre-defined flow routes by opening or closing multiple valves.
+  - Enable or disable the entire system.
+  - Open or close a valve whenever you start or stop a pump.
+  - Reset and start a Setpoint Profile start time.
+- Chain behavior:
+  - Set a temperature, wait for your mash to reach target temperature, and then start a Setpoint Profile.
+  - Turn on a fan, let it run for half an hour, then turn it off again.
+- Trigger actions:
+  - Show a warning light or sound an alarm when your beer temperature is outside the expected range.
+  - Run a defrost cycle once per day.

+The [Sequence instructions page](../dev/reference/sequence_instructions.md) describes the syntax and available instructions.

 ## Display Settings

 The Spark controller has a LCD screen that can show up to six blocks.
 Sensors, setpoints, PWMs, and PIDs can be shown on the display.

-You can use the *Display Settings* block to add blocks to the screen and edit how they are displayed.
+You can use the Display Settings block to add blocks to the screen and edit how they are displayed.
 Eligible blocks also have an *Add to Spark display* action in their action menu (top right button in the widget).

-The *Display Settings* block has its own temperature unit setting, separate from the service unit setting.
-This only sets the display unit on the Spark.
-If you wish to configure your system to use Fahrenheit, you will need to edit both settings.